apache/libcloud/README.rst

 Note on Python Version Compatibility
 ====================================

-Libcloud supports Python >= 3.6 and PyPy3.
+Libcloud supports Python >= 3.6 and PyPy >= 3.6.

-Support for Python 3.5 has been dropped in v3.4.0 release (last release series which still supports 3.5 is v3.3.x).
+Support for Python 3.5 has been dropped in v3.5.0 release (in development).
+Last release series which still supports Python 3.5 is v3.4.x.

 Support for Python 2.7 and 3.4 has been dropped in Libcloud v3.0.0 (last release series which still support Python 2.7 and Python 3.4 is v2.8.x).